dmichael/funk/README.md

 funk
 ====

-A port of Underscore.js function functions to Go
+A port of Underscore.js function functions to Go.

+If you would like to contribute, please fork the project and issue a pull request.

 ### Throttle